The after-party is always happening here in Wan Chai, with a high concentration of bars, restaurants, and live music joints

 What to see and do in Wan Chai

-Tai Yuen Street, also known as Toy Street, is a bustling, lively market which for decades has focused on toys.
+Wan Chai has many lively, bustling wet markets and shopping streets that are fun to wander through.
+Tai Yuen Street, also known as Toy Street, is both popular and historic, as for decades it has been the go-to place for toys and games.
 You can find some unique Hong Kong souvenirs too, like a beach towel printed with the $1000 banknote, or a DIY cardboard model of a Chinese temple.

 Nearby to Toy Street is the Blue House, one of the last wooden tenements still standing in Wan Chai, known for its distinctive balconies and, of course, its blue walls.
 This historic landmark was once a hospital, a temple, and a martial arts school, and is now part of the Hong Kong Heritage Trail.